mholttech/devcontainer-features/README.md

 ## How To

-The How-To instructions are split into two sections.
-Section 1 is performed within WSL and Section 2 is performed within Windows.
+The How-To instructions are split into three sections.
+Section 1 is performed within WSL, Section 2 is performed within Windows, and Section 3 goes over testing.

+**Update 8/2/23**
+Updated Section 3 to include copying nodecerts.pem to .devcontainer

 # Section 1: WSL